oneup03/VRto3D/README.md

     - Having 3DVision enabled will crash DX12 games when you launch them
     - Make sure your game runs on old drivers with 3D disabled before attempting to get it working with VRto3D (some games will complain about your driver but still run fine)
     - If you get a black screen while trying to run SteamVR + 3DVision, you may have to hard reset
-    - Only Multi-Display setups will work due to 3DVision needing to always be fullscreen to activate
+    - You can use a single monitor, but only Multi-Display mode will work due to 3DVision needing to always be fullscreen to activate.
+See [Displays](#displays) for options
-    - You need multiple displays plugged into you Nvidia GPU - software virtual monitors will not work, but a [hardware-based passthrough](https://a.co/d/gUkhWda) or [dummy plug](https://a.co/d/9T6ZBkB) should work
     - If you run into one-eye issues or other weirdness, try using DDU and reinstalling the driver
 #### 3DVision Initial Setup
 - Complete the [Base Installation](#base-installation) section and follow the multi-display setup